Everest Base Camp Trek - 12 Days

 Communication

 We'll provide you with a Nepali SIM card in Kathmandu and show you how to set up data and top up credit.
 Mobile signal is reliable up to Namche Bazaar but weakens at higher altitudes.
-For safety, our lead guide maintains daily radio contact with all teams via mobile, walkie-talkie, and satellite phone in areas with no network coverage.
-You're never out of reach.
+For safety, our lead guide maintains daily radio contact with all teams via mobile phone and maintains regular check-ins with our Kathmandu office.

 Travel essentials